-- 9.1.3 If the University Committee on Student Affairs approves the amendment or revision, then it shall forward the proposal to the appropriate All-University Student Governing Body(ies).
-The All-University Student Governing Body(ies) shall review the proposal and approve or reject it. - 9.1.4 If any of the All-University Student Governing Body(ies) reject the proposal, a written explanation of the rejection shall be forwarded to the University Committee on Student Affairs.
-This explanation may include suggestions for alteration of the proposal. - 9.1.5 If the All-University Student Governing Body(ies) approve the proposal, it shall be returned to the Chairperson of the University Committee on Student Affairs for presentation to the Academic Council. - 9.1.5.1 Student Council must approve all revisions or amendments before presented to Academic Council. - 9.1.6 The Academic Council shall review all amendments and revisions and either approve or reject them in accordance with the Bylaws for Academic Governance.
+9.1.3 If the University Committee on Student Affairs approves the amendment or revision, then it shall forward the proposal to the appropriate All-University Student Governing Body(ies).
+The All-University Student Governing Body(ies) shall review the proposal and approve or reject it.

+9.1.4 If any of the All-University Student Governing Body(ies) reject the proposal, a written explanation of the rejection shall be forwarded to the University Committee on Student Affairs.
+This explanation may include suggestions for alteration of the proposal.

+9.1.5 If the All-University Student Governing Body(ies) approve the proposal, it shall be returned to the Chairperson of the University Committee on Student Affairs for presentation to the Academic Council.

+9.1.5.1 Student Council must approve all revisions or amendments before presented to Academic Council.

+9.1.6 The Academic Council shall review all amendments and revisions and either approve or reject them in accordance with the Bylaws for Academic Governance.
 If rejected, the Academic Council shall return the proposal to the University Committee on Student Affairs and the appropriate All-University Student Governing Body(ies) along with a written explanation for the rejection.
 This explanation may include suggestions for alteration of the proposal.
-If approved, the Academic Council shall forward the proposal to the President who shall present it to the Board of Trustees according to existing practices of Academic Council for such transmittal. - 9.1.7 The Board of Trustees shall review all amendments and revisions and may approve the proposal, at which time it shall become operative, or reject the proposal and return it to the Academic Council with an explanation. - 9.1.8 The University community shall be promptly informed of all action taken on proposed amendments and revisions.
+If approved, the Academic Council shall present it to the Board of Trustees according to existing practices of Academic Council for such transmittal.

+9.1.7 The Board of Trustees shall review all amendments and revisions and may approve the proposal, at which time it shall become operative, or reject the proposal and return it to the Academic Council with an explanation.

+9.1.8 The University community shall be promptly informed of all action taken on proposed amendments and revisions.

+Amendments

+ARTICLE 2 Section 2.1.4

+University Committee on April 11, 1977

+Student Affairs (UCSA)

+Student Board of ASMSU April 19, 1977

+Academic Council May 31, 1977

+Board of Trustees June 24, 1977

+Amendment effective June 24, 1977

+Amendment ellective Julie 24, 1777

+Section 2.3

+UCSA Section 2.5 March 31, 1970

+Student Board of ASMSU April 1, 1970

+Academic Council May 12, 1970

+Board of Trustees June 18, 1971

+Amendment effective June 18, 1971

+term discourses in it is seen to be an and

+ARTICLE 4 Section 4.3.2. and the state provide

+Student Board of ASMSU February 1, 1977

+UCSA February 28, 1977

+Academic Council May 31, 1977

+Board of Trustees June 24, 1977

+Amendment effective June 24, 1977

+Amendment enective Julie 24, 1977

+ARTICLE 5 Total revision

+UCSA March 31, 1970

+March 31, 1970

+Student Board of ASMSU April 1, 1970

+Academic Council May 12, 1970

+Board of Trustees June 18, 1971

+Amendment effective June 18, 1971

+ARTICLE 6 Total revision that seem the see

+UCSA April 8, 1970

+Student Board of ASMSU April 17, 1970

+Academic Council May 12, 1970

+Board of Trustees February 19, 1971

+Amendment effective July 1, 1971

+Burger of the second se

+ARTICLE 7 Total revision

+UCSA February 8, 1971

+Student Board of ASMSU February 9, 1971

+March 2 1071

+Academic Council March 2, 1971

+Board of Trustees April 16, 1971

+Amendment effective April 16, 1971

+Total revision

+Total revision

+UCSA March 10, 1983

+Student Board of ASMSU March 8, 1983

+Academic Council May 31, 1983

+luna 24, 1000

+Board of Trustees June 24, 1983

+Amendment effective June 24, 1983

+Complete Revision

+UCSA February 28, 1983

+HISTORY OF APPROVAL